 In order to fully qualify the prospect, we might want to ask them questions to identify if they truly need what we have versus just wanting it.
 It will be good to identify how much purchasing authority the prospect has.
 You might want to probe to see if money or funding is available for the purchase.
 You may want to identify how genuine the prospect’s intent to purchase is.

 But there is no need to ask these deep questions in the first conversation.
-Not only is there not enough time and attention to work with, we don’t really need to know all of this just yet.
-Our goal is to move to the next stage of the sales process and it is the lighter that will determine if we should try to pursue and invest time in that direction.
+Not only is there not enough time and attention to work with, but we also don’t really need to know all of this just yet.
+Our goal is to move to the next stage of the sales process and it is the lighter qualifying questions that will determine if we should try to pursue and invest time in that direction.